 DAY 04: GRANADA – ISLA ZAPATERA NATIONAL PARK

 Breakfast and transfer to Lake Nicaragua our archaeologist and English translator for a private boat journey to two of the most important archaeological islands in Nicaragua.
 The Isla Zapatera and the Island of Death sites.
 This was a very special ritual area and the only documented and confirmed monumental architectural complex in Nicaragua (thus far).
 On the Island of Death we’ll examine the islands magnificent and extensive petroglyphs. hiking and boating in this important National Park with box lunch and fruit juices on the boat.
-Transfer to mainland and colonial Granada for a visit to the Franciscan convent, now a pre-Columbian museum with one of the most beautiful basalt statue collections in Nicaragua, mostly from Zapatera Island. lodging at the Hotel Plaza Colón.
+Transfer to mainland and colonial Granada for a visit to the Franciscan convent, now a pre-Colombian museum with one of the most beautiful basalt statue collections in Nicaragua, mostly from Zapatera Island. lodging at the selected Hotel.

 DAY 05: GRANADA – RIVAS – SAN JORGE – OMETEPE ISLAND